jpcima/chordv/chordv-0.1/Docs/txt/en/Documentation.md

 Mouse up or down you go up or down the duration of a chord.
 Thus we pass from [Do#x2] to [Do#] and then to [Do:2] by turning the wheel to yourself.
+6. A table of content browser to go directly on choosen title

 ### The chord pro tag language